Tour Stop No. 1

 English holdings overseas, 1700 (above) and the United Kingdom’s first global empire, 1763 (below)

-This detail from John Wolcott Adams and Isaac Newton Phelps Stokes’s redraft of the Castello Plan offers an up-close view of the area in 1660.
-By the 1760s, the Battery stretched from the northwestern tip of Fort George to Whitehall, the largest and busiest inlet — at the end of Broad Street (the canal on the right), the only wharf big enough for military ships to lay anchor.
+This detail from John Wolcott Adams and Isaac Newton Phelps Stokes’s draft of the Castello Plan offers an up-close view of the area in 1660.
+By the 1760s, the battery stretched from the northwestern tip of Fort George to Whitehall, the largest and busiest inlet — at the end of Broad Street (the canal on the right), the only wharf big enough for military ships to lay anchor.

-As the supreme emblem of British power in New York, the Fort at the Battery would therefore see repeated protest during the Imperial Crisis.
-The first major event came in October 1765, when the Great Riot erupted over the Stamp Act.
-Thousands marched down Broad Way, smashing thousands of windows in the elite mansions along the way, before gathering outside the garrison.
+As the supreme emblem of British rule, Fort George became the primary target of protest.
+The first major event came in October 1765, when the city erupted in the Great Riot over the Stamp Act.
+Thousands marched down Broad Way, smashing thousands of windows in the elite mansions along the way, before gathering outside the fort.
 The riot lasted ten hours.
 The next day, Lt.
-Gov. Colden reported anonymous death threats, ostensibly from maritime workers and craftsmen.
-That afternoon, Robert Livingston Sr., the dominant political figure in the colonial assembly, reported that merchants in the Sons of Liberty pledged a boycott, and that an even more mysterious group calling itself the Sons of Neptune intended to storm the Fort.
+Gov. Colden reported anonymous death threats, seemingly from unemployed or destitute maritime workers, a quarter of New York’s labor-force.
+That afternoon, Robert Livingston Sr., the dominant political figure in the colonial assembly, reported that merchants calling themselves the Sons of Liberty had pledged a boycott, and that an even more mysterious group calling itself the Sons of Neptune intended to storm the fort.
 It was “a mad project,” for which he could think of no precedent.

-• On the commercial rise of New York, see Edwin T. Burrows and Mike Wallace, Gotham: A History of New York until 1898 (Oxford, 2000).
+On the commercial rise of New York, see Edwin T. Burrows and Mike Wallace, Gotham: A History of New York until 1898 (Oxford, 2000).

 On New York as the imagined capital, see Milton Klein, “Shaping the American Tradition: The Microcosm of Colonial New York,” New York History, 59, no. 2 (1978): 173-97.